iamdebanjang/iamdebanjang.github.io/index.md

 I am a doctoral researcher in [Department of Computer Science](https://www.cs.fsu.edu/) at the [Florida State University](https://www.fsu.edu/).

-My research sits in **Multi-modal Learning** at the intersection of **Computer Vision**(CV), **Natural Language Processing**(NLP) with a focus on developing intelligent visual and language systems that are both weakly-supervised and data-efficient.
-I am particularly interested in areas such as active/incremental learning,  few-shot learning, generative and agentic models, and medical image analysis.
+My research sits in **Multi-modal Learning** at the intersection of **Computer Vision** (CV), **Natural Language Processing** (NLP) with a focus on developing intelligent visual and language systems that are both weakly-supervised and data-efficient.
+I am particularly interested in areas such as active/incremental learning,  few-shot learning, generative mpdeling, agentic models, and medical image analysis.

 <div style="border: 1px solid #ccc; padding: 11px; background-color: #f9f9f9; color: #333; border-radius: 5px;">
 <strong style="color:#e74d3c;">